Aitugan/CLI/README.md

 # CLI
 DAR Final Project

-# To run it, type $go run main.go run
+# To run CLI, type $go run main.go run
-You should enter some data to configuration file like: interface, upstreams with path,method,bacends,proxy method.
+You should enter some data to configuration file like: interface, upstreams with path,method,backends,proxy method.
+# To run CLI daemonly, type "$go run main.go run -daemon" or "$go run main.go run -d"

 This is how default configuration file looks like:

 {
   "config": [

     {
       "interface": ":8081",
       "upstreams": [